 -

 Konj Saffron (White Saffron): This rare and highly prized saffron consists of the colorless base of the saffron crocus flower pistil.
-Prized for its subtle saffron aroma and digestive properties, Konj is often used in teas and traditional Persian medicine.
+Prized for its subtle saffron aroma and digestive properties, Konj (among Types of Persian Saffron) is often used in teas and traditional Persian medicine.

 -